-The CTECS utilizes PowerSchool as our student information system.
-This system is equipped with a Student portal.
+CTECS utilizes PowerSchool as our student information system.
+This system is equipped with a student portal.
 The PowerSchool Portal allows everyone to stay connected: Students stay on top of assignments and teachers use their grade book to make decisions on what information they want to share with students.
 Current assignments are listed as well as attendance and discipline information.
 Under the Email Notification option students can set up notification alerts.
 These alerts are automated, however, at any time the students can login to the portal for more detailed information.
 The school's main office will disseminate the usernames and passwords for the accounts.
-Students access the portal at the following link: http://powerschool.cttech.cen.ct.gov/public which is available on our websites listed above in the School-based website section.
+Students access the PowerSchool portal using this link.
+This PowerSchool URL can also be found on the BTEC website homepage.